xenify-io/litepaper/README.md

 <br>

 Welcome to Xenify!
 Our groundbreaking protocol synergistically blends DBXen’s innovative tokenomics and ChainZap’s powerful functionality in one powerful package, setting the stage for a seismic shift in the DeFi landscape.
-With a maximum total supply of only 21,000,000 XNF tokens, Xenify empowers users to earn XNF by burning DXN or xYSL tokens while simultaneously functioning as a second-layer burner for the XEN token.
+With a maximum total supply of only 21,000,000 XNF tokens, Xenify empowers users to earn XNF by burning XEN or USDy tokens while simultaneously functioning as a first-layer burner for the XEN token.
 Our overarching mission?
 To revolutionise the DeFi space with a seamless, ultra-efficient cross-chain swapping experience that lavishes users with native chain rewards and a token with a finite supply.

 At the core of Xenify's bold vision is ChainZap, a cutting-edge liquidity aggregation protocol that streamlines cross-chain token swaps.
 Whether you want to swap tokens on Ethereum, BNB Chain, Polygon, Arbitrum, or any of the 32 supported chains, Xenify has you covered.
 With access to 19 different aggregators, Xenify guarantees unparalleled liquidity and optimal rates for your swaps.
 By leveraging cutting-edge APIs, Xenify bridges seamless communication with a wide array of DEX aggregators, dramatically enhancing the swapping experience and streamlining the quest for optimal swap routes across the vast tapestry of chains.

 With Xenify's built-in swap and burn fee mechanisms, a reciprocal environment that benefits all participants is established.
 XNF stakers are rewarded with a generous 50% of swap fees as native chain rewards across all supported chains.
 That's right, stakers earn from every swap!
 The remaining half is strategically distributed towards Xenify's continuous development, marketing, and outreach initiatives.
 This way, we can raise visibility, spur adoption, and champion sustainable growth, all to the advantage of our users and the protocol itself.

-Moreover, Xenify's unique design ensures that a resounding 100% of the burn fees, derived from the burning of DXN and xYSL, are routed back to XNF stakers.
+Moreover, Xenify's unique design ensures that a resounding 100% of the burn fees, derived from the burning of XEN and USDy, are routed back to XNF stakers.
 This strategy encourages user engagement and boosts rewards for those who are deeply engaged with the protocol.

 At the heart of Xenify's ethos is a steadfast commitment to fairness and transparency, embodied by our exemplary  token distribution model.
 There will be no team, founder, or investor allocation.
 In fact, the only way to mint XNF tokens is through active participation in the ecosystem - by either burning or swapping tokens.
 This approach certifies a genuinely equitable distribution of XNF tokens, rewarding users for their contributions and fostering a truly community-driven protocol.